One-loop squared amplitudes for hadronic $tW$ production at next-to-next-to-leading order in QCD: Introduction

 To match the accuracy of the experimental measurements, the theoretical predictions must include higher-order radiative effects in the perturbative theories.
 Since the strong coupling is the largest among the three interactions relevant for fundamental particles, the QCD corrections are the dominant contribution.
 The next-to-leading order (NLO) corrections have been obtained for stable $tW$ final state \cite{Giele:1995kr,Zhu:2001hw,Cao:2008af, Kant:2014oha} as well as the process including the decay of the top quark and the $W$ boson \cite{Campbell:2005bb}.
 The approximate next-to-next-to-next-to-leading order total cross section has been derived by expanding the threshold resummation formula \cite{Kidonakis:2006bu,Kidonakis:2010ux,Kidonakis:2016sjf,Kidonakis:2021vob}.
 The all-order corrections induced by soft gluons are considered in \cite{Li:2019dhg}.
 The effect of parton shower has been studied in \cite{Frixione:2008yi,Re:2010bp,Jezo:2016ujg}.

-However, the complete next-to-next-to-leading order (NNLO) QCD corrections have not been obtained yet.
-To accomplish this achievement, the double-real, real-virtual and double virtual corrections should be calculated independently and collected together in the end to provide an infrared (IR) finite prediction.
+However, the complete next-to-next-to-leading order (NNLO) QCD corrections have not been obtained yet, though a small fraction of the two-loop master integrals have recently been computed analytically \cite{Chen:2021gjv,Long:2021vse}.
+To obtain these corrections, the double-real, real-virtual and double-virtual corrections should be calculated independently and collected together in the end to provide an infrared (IR) finite prediction.
 In arranging the cancellation of IR divergences, the phase space slicing method \cite{Catani:2007vq} is one of the promising approaches.
 Above the slicing cut, which can be the transverse momentum of the $tW$ system or the N-jettiness variable \cite{Stewart:2010tn} in this process, only the NLO divergence appears and it is appropriate to use some automatic packages to perform the calculation.
+In this part, it is mandatory to consider the interference with the top quark pair production with a top quark decay $\bar{t}\to W\bar{b}$ in order to provide a well-defined perturbative prediction.
+Different schemes have been proposed to tackle this issue \cite{Demartin:2016axk}.
 Below the slicing cut, a factorization of the cross section to several simpler functions holds at the leading power in the ratio of the cut over the center-of-mass energy.
 Expanding the factorization formula to certain orders in the strong coupling gives the required fixed-order contributions.
 As one of the ingredients in the factorization formula, the N-jettiness soft function has been calculated at NNLO by two of the authors \cite{Li:2016tvb,Li:2018tsq}.
 The missing part is the NNLO hard function, which demands the calculation of one-loop squared amplitudes and the interference between two-loop and tree-level amplitudes.
 In this paper, we present the result of the former.